microsoft/MR_RetailExperienceWorkshop/.md/4-locomoting-around-virtual-showroom.md

     ![A screenshot adding title and contents](img/feature-slate.png)

     > **Note:** Adjust Font size so that the text fits.
-A value of 8 should be work nicely.
+A value of 8 should work nicely.

 3. Double-Click on the **HandMenuCanvas** prefab.
 In the **Hierarchy** window expand the objects until you reach the **InfoButton** object.
 This GameObject is visible in your scene as a blue button with an info icon.